 The Snowbelle's inner jacket is now reversible.
 We prefer this side out.

-The white color we tested this jacket in is horrible, and we would never recommend anyone buying a white ski jacket.
+The white color we tested this jacket in is a poor choice, and we would never recommend anyone buying a white ski jacket.
+We shouldn't have bought it in white, we quickly realized.
 First, because it gets instantly dirty.
 Chairlifts are known to leak grease on riders, which is exactly what happened on day one of wearing the Snowbelle.
 Second, you blend into the mountain, which is a safety concern as other riders will have a harder time seeing you.
 We felt like a floating pair of legs in this jacket.
-Thankfully Patagonia has updated their colors this year and no longer offers it in white.
+Thankfully Patagonia has updated this jacket's colors this year and no longer offers it in white.

 The outer shell jacket of the Snowbelle contains most of its features.
 It has all the ski specific features you could hope for, including a powder skirt, pass and goggle pockets, as well as a media pocket with a headphone port.
 The problem with most 3-in-1 style jackets is that when the inner jacket is zipped into the shell, most of these features become inaccessible.
 This problem can be solved by just wearing the two jackets as independent layers instead of zipping them together.

 To access to all the Snowbelle's ski features in the shell you'll need to have the inner jacket unzipped.

 The best feature this jacket has is RECCO avalanche technology, which usually only comes in higher-end jackets.
 Our favorite thing about the liner jacket is that it has zippered handwarmer pockets, so we can store things like keys or a wallet in them if we wear just the liner out.
 There is now one accessible chest pocket in the liner jacket as well, which is helpful if you do want to wear these jackets connected.

 The Snowbelle's inner jacket now has a zippered Napoleon pocket.